aosus/aosus-link-chain/README.md

-# Matrix Link Replacer Bot
+# A matrix bot that automatically replies with a link to alternative frontends

 A Matrix bot that sanitises and substitutes share links in Matrix rooms with lightweight, privacy-respecting proxy frontend alternatives.

-When invited to a room by an authorized user, the bot will listen for messages containing links.
+When in a room, the bot will listen for messages containing links.
 If a supported link (e.g., Twitter, YouTube) is detected, it will post a reply with a link to an alternative frontend (e.g., Nitter, Invidious).

 Supported services are configurable via `services.json`, and the alternative frontends are defined in `alts.json`.